 I'm reminded of someone in the Bible who sacrificed untold riches also.
 Hebrews 11:24-26 describes how Moses refused the world's riches and chose to be a Jewish slave instead of Egyptian royalty.
 Moses refused the world's value system, the same value system that we now have.

-1.Power and prestige
+1.Power and prestige2.Pleasure

 3.Possessions